dansmyers/IntroToCS/Hurricane/2-Logical_Vampires.md

 </br>

 **This is not assigned make-up work**.
-It's here for your amusement if you need some during the storm.
+It's here for your intellectual amusement if you need some during the storm.
 The concept and questions are adapted from Raymond Smullyan's *The Riddle of Dracula*.

 ## The Setting